 5. Logan Shoals Vista Point – If you dream of eloping at sunset, this is where you need to be.
 Getting to Logan Shoals takes only a few minutes of walking to some of the lake’s most breathtaking views and vantage points.

 6. Sugar Pine Point Beach – Located in California, Sugar Pine Point boasts some of the lake’s most dense forests.
-If you want the lake and the pines to be captured during your elopement, this is the place!
+So if you want to capture the lake and the pines during your elopement, this is the place!

 7. Sand Harbor – Sand Harbor is probably the most well-known beach for weddings, so be sure to prepare your elopement early if you want to utilize this amazing location.
 There are specific areas where you can elope at Sand Harbor, so be sure to follow the guidelines they have set forth.
 Even though this location is busy, Sand Harbor is everything Lake Tahoe is about – beautiful and majestic.